hannahshlesinger/DH-100-Project/README.md

 >The second notebook contains my complete code, including both my text analysis of Rupi Kaur's poetry as well as analysis of the scraped Goodreads reviews.

 ## Storyboard
 > This project saw many changes and developments.
 To see how my data story evolved over time, visit the [storyboard folder](https://github.com/hannahshlesinger/DH-100-Project/tree/main/storyboard).
-The final version of my storyboard developed into my project's final poster, which you can view below:
+The final version of my storyboard developed into my project's final poster, which you can also find in my storyboard folder.

-[insert final poster]

 # Resources & Final Notes